A consultation service in Shared Story Collective Perspective Therapy (SSCPT) , the new framework as published in In the Wake of Her.

 ...uncomplicated and entirely transparent.
 It is an efficient way to tell the patient's story and give them a voice whilst receiving valuable information from members of the public who are able to ask and tell things that a traditional practitioner is not.

-As devised and published by Ryan Minti in his psychoanalytical memoir In the Wake of Her in 2025, the framework involves the following steps:
+As devised and published by Ryan Minti in his psychoanalytical Theory set What I Learned From Being Discarded in 2026, the framework involves the following steps:

 1. The client (the practicing therapist) helps their patient to write an anonymised account of the troubling event in question and submit to SARJ.